SkyzoNams/OnChain-Events-Listener/README.md

 If the event has been well decoded, we are able to verify if the event is a Transfer and store the information in our database.

 We request for each user (sender and receiver) their balance in order to store the information.
 For each record we want to store, we make sure first it has not been stored earlier.

+Also, we pre-calculate the share of the total supply owns by the user in percentage and the percentage of changes since 7 days ago.

+# How it works (version 2 optimized)

+This program will iterates over block numbers to fetch all the events for a specific ERC20 token transfer event between `last_processed_block_number` and `last_block_number` using the etherscan api.

+We request for each user (sender and receiver) their balance in order to store the information.
+For each record we want to store, we make sure first it has not been stored earlier.